(There are further podcasts set lower in the text.)

-These two closely linked parables are not parables for our comfort but, in the original sense of that word, they are told for our strengthening, for our strong encouragement.
+This parable in its three parts is not a parable for our comfort, but, in the original sense of that word, it was told for our strengthening and for our strong encouragement.

-In whatever situation our Lord and Master has placed us, we are challenged to buy up every opportunity to prepare; to make ready and to keep ready for the certain, sudden and unannounced return of the Son of Man, the Master, the Lord Jesus Christ, the King of kings and Lord of lords.
+In summary, in whatever situation our Lord and Master has placed us, the parable challenges us to be servants of God, faithfully about our Master’s business, preparing and keeping ready for the certain, sudden and unannounced return of the Son of Man, the Master of the house, the Lord Jesus Christ, the King of kings and Lord of lords.

 Heavenly Father, stir us to bow the knee and cry to you for the mercy offered in your Son, the Lord Jesus.
-And, by your grace, awaken us to the joyful and solemn reality of his return in glory at anytime.
-Stir us and enable us to keep awake, about his business, just, generous, kind, making disciples, encouraging and building-up one another and, as the great day approaches, watching and ready.
+And, by your grace, awaken us to the joyful and solemn reality of his return in glory at any time.
+By your grace enable us to be faithful servants.
+Keep us awake, about your business, just, generous, kind, making disciples, encouraging and building up one another and, as the great day approaches, watching and ready.

 Questions for group discussion

-- In what ways am I, or are we, in danger of making the things of this earth the whole point and purpose of life?
+- How can we, personally, be on guard so as to avoid making the things of this world the point and purpose of life?

-- How did the life style of Paul the apostle measure up to the teaching of these two parables?
+- How did the ministry of Paul the apostle measure up to the teaching of this parable?

-- How did the lifestyle of the Lord Jesus measure up to his own teaching?
+- How much was the teaching of the Lord Jesus reflected in his own life?

-- What implications do they have for disciples in high office in society?
+- What implications does this parable have for disciples in high office in society?

-- What implications do they have for our church or chapel?
+- What implications does it have for our church or chapel?

 . . . and questions for personal reflection